Blotter: Man charged for throwing knife into woman's head during fight - Salisbury Post

 Blotter: Man charged for throwing knife into woman’s head during fight

-SALISBURY — A Charlotte man faces charges of assault with a deadly weapon after allegedly throwing a knife at a woman and hitting her in the head.
+SALISBURY — A Charlotte man faces charges of assault with a deadly weapon after allegedly throwing a kitchen knife at a woman and hitting her in the head.

 Nathan Robert Guerrero, 24, was charged by the Salisbury Police Department Saturday with felony assault with a deadly weapon inflicting serious injury for assaulting a woman with a knife in a home on the 600 block of Elm Street.

-The victim was driven to the Atrium Health Cabarrus by a friend and arrived with a knife sticking out of her head, according to a warrant.
+Guerrero drove the victim to Atrium Health Cabarrus.
+She arrived with the kitchen knife sticking out of her head, according to a warrant.
 Concord Police said the victim initially reported she was cutting a watermelon at her house when she slipped and the knife stuck into her head.
 A warrant states Guerrero and the woman actually were fighting over Wi-Fi at the Elm Street home.
 The argument led to Guerrero throwing a knife at her head, warrants state.

 Physical domestic issues often happen between Guerrero and the victim, according to warrants.